chandru89new/notes.druchan.com/contents/to-scale-productivity-in-code.md

 ---
-title: 'To scale productivity in code'
+title: "To scale productivity in code"
 date: 2020-12-12
 slug: to-scale-productivity-in-code
 ---